-In the series of cuts from [:12] to [:14] the tight shot have little going on in them.
+In the series of cuts from [:12] to [:14], the tight shot has little going on in them.

-- It would of taken me a long, long time to edit.
+It would have taken me a long, long time to edit.

-So from [:14] to [:31] I’m simply just trying to tell story.
+So from [:14] to [:31] I’m only just trying to tell a story.
 I also introduce our first character in the story.

 The next time I use quick edits is at [:32].
-I’m using it as a transition devices to introduce another character.
+I’m using it as a transition device to introduce another character.

 I do this quick edits transition again at [:52] to introduce the final character.

 Looking back on this story, I realized I didn’t introduce the viewer to him like I did with Alex and Dean.
 I guess that’s the reality of natural sound stories.
 You don’t always have all the elements to tell the whole story.
 It is a true talent to tell a great natural sound story.
 I did a good job.
 I did not do a great job.
 You should always strive to tell a great story and have the editing secondary.
 Honestly, I flipped those guidelines for this edit.
 I put the editing first and the story second.
 I will happen to you many times in your career.